 Kiasuism in Singapore

 Kiasuism is also used to describe ambitious and successful people.
-To Westerners, this attitude can come off as aggressive and opportunistic, but to Singaporeans it's sometimes seen as a way to succeed within a competitive society.
+Kiasu people take extra classes and exploit loopholes and shortcuts: anything to find a competitive edge.
+Kiasu can come off as aggressive and opportunistic, but it's also a natural strategy for a tiny country in a vast world.

 Strict laws in Singapore

-Perhaps the island-state's most infamous law is its ban on chewing gum.
-This law exists to discourage people from sticking used chewing gum on surfaces around the city.
+Perhaps the island state's most infamous law is its ban on the sale of chewing gum.
+This law is intended to prevent people from sticking used chewing gum on surfaces around the city.
 Similarly, littering and spitting in public are both illegal and can result in prosecution.
-Smokers accustomed to taking a quick smoke break while out and about will need to adjust to Singapore's strict anti-smoking laws which limit public smoking areas.
+Smokers accustomed to taking a quick smoke break while out and about will need to adjust to Singapore's strict anti-smoking laws, which limit public smoking areas.

-On a more serious note, crimes such as vandalism may be punishable by caning and certain narcotics offences carry a mandatory death sentence.
-Freedom of expression is also somewhat restricted: certain publications and movies are banned, and others are censored before being released to the public.
+On a more serious note, crimes such as vandalism may be punishable by caning, and certain drug offences carry a mandatory death sentence.
+Freedom of expression is also restricted: certain publications and movies are banned, and others are censored before being released to the public.

-The policies might sound harsh, but they ultimately result in Singapore being one of the safest and cleanest places to live, and expats should take solace in this fact.
+The policies might sound harsh, but they ultimately result in Singapore being one of the safest and cleanest places to live, and expats may take solace in this fact.

 Although English is spoken by just about everyone in Singapore, expats may notice some unfamiliar words here and there.
-This is called 'Singlish' – a colloquial, uniquely Singaporean dialect of English.
+This is called Singlish – a colloquial, uniquely Singaporean dialect of English.
 It is commonly spoken throughout the city-state and is considered by many to be a reflection of its unique blend of cultures.
-While Singlish is looked down on by some, others will firmly attest that a local who doesn't speak Singlish isn't a true Singaporean.
+While some look down on Singlish, others will firmly attest that a local who doesn't speak Singlish isn't a true Singaporean.

 It's worthwhile brushing up on a few common Singlish phrases before departing to Singapore, even if it's just to understand the locals.